dara01x/x-ray/README.md

 # X-Ray AI - Chest X-ray Disease Classification

+> **🚧 REPOSITORY UPDATE IN PROGRESS 🚧**
+> This repository is being updated to integrate a new merged AI model with enhanced performance.
+> See [INTEGRATION_GUIDE.md](INTEGRATION_GUIDE.md) for details about the new model integration process.

 A professional-grade deep learning system for multi-label disease detection in chest X-ray images.
 This system implements state-of-the-art computer vision techniques for automated diagnosis of 14 different thoracic diseases from chest radiographs.

+## 🆕 What's New - Ensemble Model Integration
+- **🤖 Ensemble Architecture**: Advanced ensemble combining Champion DenseNet121 + Arnoweng CheXNet models
+- **📈 Superior Performance**: Simple averaging approach with optimized per-class thresholds
+- **🎯 Proven Results**: Comprehensive evaluation on NIH dataset with patient-level validation splitting
+- **🔍 Explainability**: Grad-CAM visualization support for both individual models and ensemble
+- **⚡ Production Ready**: Complete inference pipeline with visualization and detailed reporting

 ## 🏥 Medical Applications